Bajra Khichdi Recipe

 In An Instant Pot

-To make this khichdi in an instant pot, Press SAUTE button and follow the recipe until adding water in the pot.
-Use a 6-qt pot for this measurement.
+• To make this khichdi in an Instant Pot, press the SAUTE button and follow the recipe until adding water to the pot.
+Use a 3-qt pot for this measurement.

-Now close the lid of the pot and set the valve to the sealing position.
+• Now close the pot lid and set the valve to the sealing position.

-Add some more water if the khichdi looks thick and cook for a minute.
+• Add more water if the khichdi looks thick, then cook for a minute.

-How to make bajra khichdi using a pre-mix?
+How do I make bajra khichdi using a pre-mix?

-In this mix, the husk of the bajra is already removed and it is then mixed with rice and lentils.
+In this mix, the bajra husk has already been removed, and it is then mixed with rice and lentils.

 If it’s available where you live, you can use it too.

-Just measure out 1 and ¼ cups of this premix in place of bajra, dal, and rice and keep the rest of the recipe the same.
+Just measure out 1 and ยผ cups of this premix in place of bajra, dal, and rice, and keep the rest of the recipe the same.

 However, if you have leftovers, then store them in an airtight container and refrigerate them for up to 3 days.